-And it is from those differences that Litecoin gleans its value as a digital currency.
+And it's from those differences that Litecoin gleans its value as a digital currency...

 Why Litecoin Is Unique

-Bitcoin was the first digital currency in the world, and that has given it a leg up in the competition.
+Bitcoin was the first digital currency in the world, and that has given it a leg up on the competition.
 But Bitcoin’s early arrival is also the source of many of its shortcomings.

-This means that even though Bitcoin was the first one to use certain technologies — specifically a groundbreaking network called blockchain — the currencies that followed may use that technology more efficiently.
+This means that even though Bitcoin was the first one to use certain technologies — specifically a groundbreaking technology called blockchain — the currencies that followed might use the technology more efficiently...

 Blockchain technology is the foundation of all digital currencies.
 Envision it like this...

-Every time a transaction or exchange happens in a digital currency network, that action is recorded in a “block.”
-Each of these blocks is attached to a slowly developing chain.
+Every time a transaction or exchange happens in a digital currency network, the information involved with that transaction is recorded in a “block.”
+Each of these blocks is added to the continuously growing blockchain.

 Anyone on the network has access to the information in the blockchain.
 This means that transactions are public knowledge, even if the users remain anonymous.
+Users are only tied to the transactions taking place on the blockchain through an electronic signature that offers a fair degree of anonymity.
 This framework also makes digital currency very secure.

 With Litecoin, you get both security and speed.

 And this speed just kicked up a notch.